Oghenechovwe Donald Ekpeki

 Oghenechovwe Donald Ekpeki (born 19 January) is a Nigerian speculative fiction writer, editor and publisher who was the first African-born Black author to win a Nebula Award.
 He has also received a World Fantasy Award, British Fantasy Award, Otherwise Award, and two Nommo Awards, along with being a multi-time finalist for a number of other honors, including the Hugo Award.

 Ekpeki frequently writes about disability, class, inequality and other issues related to both colonization and decolonization.
 He also coined the term afropantheology, which is a distinct genre of speculative fiction "conceived to capture the gamut of African works which, though having fantasy elements, are additionally imbued with African spiritual realities."

 Life

 Ekpeki was born in Ughelli, Delta State, Nigeria.
 He studied law at the University of Lagos.

 In November 2024, Locus magazine reported that "allegations of unethical and unprofessional behavior by Ekpeki" had recently been made public and that the Science Fiction and Fantasy Writers Association had removed him from their board of directors.

 In December 2024, Locus followed up the report with updates from File 770 and The African Speculative Fiction Society, that Ekpeki had been found innocent of the allegations, following further investigations and retractions.

+In May 2026, he was involved in a near-fatal accident caused by a Chowdeck rider.
+He later claimed that both he and his fellow victim, Purity Adheke, were threatened by the logistics company.